chrisjackson-pellicle/hybpiper-nf/README.md

 To run the pipeline, I’ve made a Nextflow script that uses the software in the Singularity container.
 This script runs all HybPiper steps with a single command.
 The script is currently called `hybpiper_pipeline_v1_7.nf`.
 It comes with an associated config file called `hybpiper_v1.7.config`.
 The only input required is a folder of sequencing reads for your samples, and a target file in fasta format.
 The Nextflow pipeline will automatically generate the `namelist.txt` file, and will run all HybPiper scripts on each sample in parallel.
 The number of parallel processes running at any time, as well as computing resources given to each process (e.g. number of CPUs, amount of RAM etc) can be configured by the user by modifying a config file that comes with the Nextflow pipeline script.
 The pipeline can be run directly on your local computer, and on an HPC system submitting jobs via a scheduler (e.g. SLURM, PBS, etc).

 ## Name formatting of input read files
-You will need to provide the `hybpiper_pipeline_v1_7.nf` script with a directory of forwards and reverse reads (and, optionally, a file of single reads) for each sample.
-See below for run command details.
+You will need to provide the `hybpiper_pipeline_v1_7.nf` pipeline with either:

+a) A directory of forwards and reverse reads (and, optionally, a file of single reads) for each sample; or
+b) A directory of single-end reads.

 For the read files to be recognised by the script, they should be named according to the default convention:

     *_R1.fastq
     *_R2.fastq